odhiamboke/odhiamboke/README.md

 **A LITTLE MORE ABOUT ME...**

 * Telecommunication and Information Technology Student | Cybersecurity Enthusiast |  Software Development Trainee.
 * I love to explore new technologies and leverage them to solve real-life problems.
-I'm passionate about sharing knowledge, contributing to open source projects, and building community.
+I'm passionate about sharing knowledge, contributing to open source projects and building community.

 **HOW TO REACH ME...**